evantypanski/gameblockly/README.md

 Notice how the files are running their uncompressed versions and the build will not include GameBlockly files.
 This is important if planning on using GameBlockly: continue running on uncompressed files or add that functionality.
 Was not needed for my purposes.

+Furthermore, the branch is gameblockly.
+GameBlockly was first intended to be a branch and only served locally, but then merged into a fork for distribution.
+However, for file name's sake, the branch name was kept.

 [1]: https://github.com/carlosperate/ardublockly/
 [2]: https://developers.google.com/blockly/
 [3]: http://summitbsa.org/events/jamboree/overview/